Let Us Customize the Perfect Luxury Morocco Safari

 Fes

-Another of the four imperial cities of Morocco, Fes is perhaps the most unspoiled, boasting the most enchanting souks.
-In Fes you can get a real feel for authentic Moroccan culture, a trip back in time, and a visit to this city is not complete unless you take a walk around the historic Nejjarine Fountain and one of the many madrassas (Quranic schools) located around the town.
+Fes is one of the four imperial cities of Morocco.
+Along with Marrakesh, Meknes and Rabat, the four cities make up the historical capitals of Morocco.
+Fes is perhaps the most unspoiled, boasting the most enchanting souks.
+In Fes you can get a real feel for authentic Moroccan culture – a trip back in time – and a visit to this city is not complete unless you take a walk around the beautiful and historic Nejjarine Fountain (a national monument) and one of the many madrassas (Quranic schools) located around the town.
+This cultural heart of Morocco is full of narrow lanes, alleys and souks that make up the labyrinth of the city’s old quarter, originally founded in the 8th century.

 Rabat

 The enchanted capital city of Rabat is home to many historic monuments.
 Rabat, which lies on the Atlantic coast, replaced Fes as the capital of Morocco in 1912 when Morocco was turned into a French protectorate.
 The French administrator General Louis Hubert Lyautey commissioned an architect to start building a French-style city, which today is the main area of Rabat.
-A must-see is the mausoleum of Mohammed V, which was completed in 1971 and contains the tombs of the late Moroccan king and his two sons.
+More relaxed than Morocco’s other large cities, one of Rabat’s must-see sights is the mausoleum of Mohammed V, which was completed in 1971 and contains the tombs of the late Moroccan king and his two sons.
 The building is considered to be a prime example of modern Alaouite architecture with its typical white silhouette and green tiled roof.
-Get your first taste of a Moroccan medina with a visit to the Oudaya Kasbah, built in the 16th and 17th centuries on ancient foundations.
+Get a taste of a traditional Moroccan medina with a visit to the Oudaya Kasbah, built in the 16th and 17th centuries on ancient foundations.
 Travel outside the city walls to see the ancient city of Sala, the first city in Morocco to be built by the Berbers.

 Ouarzazate